invidian/secure-and-reproducible-arch-linux/README.md

 ### [Offline Backup Volume](#offline-backup-volume)

 Offline Backup Volume is a local storage device (e.g. Pendrive), encrypted using [Master Password](#master-password), which contains all secrets like [GPG Master Key](#gpg-master-key), which must be kept secure at all cost.
-Accessing it's data should only be performed from [Secure OS](#secure-os) with no network access.
+Accessing it's data should only be performed from [Offline Recovery Volume](#offline-recovery-volume) with no network access.

 #